 - 1. Equipping students with systematic and powerful knowledge about the French language and culture so that they are able to understand other cultures and value diversity. - 2.
 Developing confident individuals who can increasingly express themselves positively and confidently in a foreign language. - Enabling students to recognise the importance of languages in order to help guide and develop citizens who make a positive contribution to an inclusive, multi-lingual and multi-cultural society.
 Students will be frequently introduced to possible jobs with languages. - 4.
 Giving students the opportunity to be reflective about their own home spoken languages and how they can use their natural linguistic skills in a new foreign language. - 5.
 Presenting the opportunity to understand and appreciate the different French customs and festivals as well as the range of cultural influences that have shaped France and La Francophonie. - 6.
 Exploring similarities and differences between French and British society and values. - 7.
 Supporting the learning in other curricular areas such as English, Geography, PSHE and Drama.
-English is supported through students acquiring a deep understanding of key grammatical terms and structures.
-PSHE is supported when studying and discussing opinions about relationships, marriage and ethical shopping.
-Geography is supported through the understanding of environmental issues facing our planet.
-Drama is supported through the use of role-plays / acting when speaking in French.
+English is supported through students mastering key grammatical terms and structures.
+Geography is supported through the understanding of French towns and regions and how they compare to our own town and region.
+PSHE is supported through the study of important social issues such as homelessness and unemployment as well as finding out & describing the community projects in our region that help those in need.
+Drama is supported using role-plays / acting when speaking in French.